Last Updated on October 1, 2025 by lindseymahoney

 Thomas loves to play the air hockey game up in the attic.

-The third floor is also where you will find the winding staircase to the tower.
-We have spent a few nights up in this tower having drinks and enjoying the view.
-You can also access the tower roof which is even more terrifying!
+The tower includes access points to the roof to enjoy the panoramic views.
+We have spent a few nights up in this tower having drinks and enjoying the scenery.

 *All after images of The Bosler House were taken by Sarah Renee Photography.